-The global outbreak of COVID-19 was declared a pandemic by the World Health Organization and a national emergency by the U.S. government in March 2020, with governments world-wide implementing safety measures restricting travel and requiring citizen lockdowns and self-confinements for quarantining purposes.
-This has negatively affected the U.S. and global economy, disrupted global supply chains, and resulted in significant transport restrictions and disruption of financial markets.
-The impact of this pandemic has created significant uncertainty in the global economy and has affected our business, employees, retail and distribution partners, suppliers, and customers.
+The global outbreak of COVID-19 was declared a global pandemic by the World Health Organization and a national emergency by each of the U.S., European, and Australian governments in March 2020, with governments world-wide implementing safety measures restricting travel and requiring citizen lockdowns and self-confinements for quarantining purposes.
+This has negatively affected the U.S., European, Australian and global economies, disrupted global supply chains, and resulted in significant transport restrictions and disruption of financial markets.
+The impact of this global pandemic has created significant uncertainty in the global economy and has affected our business, employees, retail and distribution partners, suppliers, and customers.

 We experienced a decline in retail demand within our Black Diamond segment beginning in the second half of March 2020 through December 2020, which negatively impacted our sales and profitability during this period.
-This continued during the six months ended June 30, 2021, although to a lesser extent, as certain countries began to ease restrictions.
+This continued during the nine months ended September 30, 2021, although to a lesser extent, as certain countries began to ease restrictions.
+During the third quarter of 2021, the Australian government instituted a mandatory lockdown for its citizens.
+This caused a decline in retail demand and a disruption in operations within our Rhino-Rack segment, which negatively impacted our sales and profitability for the third quarter of 2021.
 We expect a continued impact on the Company's sales and profitability in future periods.
 The duration of these trends and the magnitude of such impacts cannot be precisely estimated at this time, as they are affected by a number of factors (some of which are outside management's control), including those presented in Part I, Item 1A.
 Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2020.